PiCAT Practice Test 2024 Study Guide (UPDATED)

 10. Auto Information (AI)

 Automotive information may also be acquired as a hobby or by working with automobiles.
-The questions generally pertain to diagnosing malfunctions of a car, the use of particular parts on a car, or the meaning of terminology.
+The questions generally pertain to diagnosing car malfunctions, the use of particular parts on a car, or the meaning of terminology.

 Military Career Score

-The Military Career Score is a combination of scores from the Academic Ability, Mechanical Comprehension, and Electronics Information tests.
+The Military Career Score combines Academic Ability, Mechanical Comprehension, and Electronics Information test scores.
 It estimates your likelihood of qualifying for various enlisted occupations described in Military Careers, a Department of Defense publication that details occupations available in the military.

-The Military Career Score is reported in a range between 140 and 240, with a mean of 200.
-Appendix A, Military Enlisted Occupations and Civilian Counterparts, is a condensed version of enlisted occupations described in Military Careers and can be used to estimate your chances of qualifying for such occupations
+The Military Career Score is between 140 and 240, with a mean of 200.
+Appendix A, Military Enlisted Occupations and Civilian Counterparts is a condensed version of enlisted occupations described in Military Careers and can be used to estimate your chances of qualifying for such occupations